rse/fasttext-lid/README.md

-providing the possibility to identify the language of a piece of text with the help of the Wikipedia/Tatoeba/SETimes-derived [pre-trained LID-176 model](https://fasttext.cc/docs/en/language-identification.html) and the efficient [Facebook FastText](https://fasttext.cc/) Machine-Learning-based text classification engine.
+providing the possibility to identify the language of a piece of text with the help of the Wikipedia/Tatoeba/SETimes-derived [pre-trained LID-176 model](https://fasttext.cc/docs/en/language-identification.html) and the fast and efficient [Facebook FastText](https://fasttext.cc/) Machine-Learning-based text classification engine.
 The classification result is a list of identified languages (identified by their two-character ISO codes) and their classification probability.